TAG : HEALTH

 By Preben Brandt, January 2016 Not for a second you should doubt that it is important knowing the entire life story of a human being in order to understands its circumstances of living.
 Therefore, the research forming the background of this SFI...

-LivetSomSenior (LifeAsSenior) Donates Sanitary Towels to projekt UDENFOR and the Homeless Women on the Street
+LivetSomSenior (LifeAsSenior) Donates Sanitary Towels to projekt UDENFOR and the Homeless Women on the Streets

 Homeless women have other and more needs than homeless men.
 Some menstruate and need protection.
 They do not ask for help themselves and we know from experience that, due to shortage and lacking access to menstrual protection, they use towels and tampons longer than health related justifiable.

-large part of the young homeless are minorities and socially expelled persons
+large part of the homeless youth are minorities and socially expelled persons

 Young people with immigrant background, mental illness, substance abuse problems, neglect as well as short or no education at all count for a large part of the increasing number of young homeless.
 This is the case both in Denmark and the rest of Europe, projekt UDENFOR has learned working with young homeless people.